Old Baptist Parsonage (Scotch Plains, New Jersey)

-Old Baptist Parsonage is a historic church parsonage at 547 Park Avenue in Scotch Plains, Union County, New Jersey, United States.
+Old Baptist Parsonage is a historic church parsonage at 547 Park Avenue in the township of Scotch Plains in Union County, New Jersey, United States.
 It is associated with the historic Scotch Plains Baptist Church and cemetery.
+The parsonage was added to the National Register of Historic Places on January 18, 1973, for its significance in architecture.

+In 2013, it was included in the Scotch Plains Baptist Church, Parsonage, and Cemetery listing on the NRHP.

+History and description

 It still stands on the original site where it was built in 1786.
 This structure was the first stone parsonage of Essex County, which included what is now Union County.
 The wood frame addition was added in 1810.

-The parsonage was added to the National Register in 1973.